norcalbiostat/AppliedStatistics_notes/docs/model_building.md

 The Wald test is used for simultaneous tests of $Q$ variables in a model.
 This is used primarily in two situations:

-1. Testing if a categorical variable (with more than 2 levels) as a whole improves model fit
+1. Testing if a categorical variable (with more than 2 levels) as a whole improves model fit.
-2. Testing a linear combination of predictors (such as a difference of differences). _This topic is not discussed yet_
+2. Testing whether or not the regression model is helpful in predicting values of Y at all.

 Consider a model with $P$ variables and you want to test if $Q$ additional variables are useful.